dropcreations/Advanced-Calculator/README.md

 * You can add, substract, multiply, divide any count of numbers.
 * You can get the square root and the power as well.
 * Evaluates commands immediately as they are entered.
-* Keybord controls are available.
+* Keyboard controls are available.

 ## __Usage__